 On April 8, 2011, we entered into a business combination with Cellectar (the "Acquisition").
-Immediately prior to the Acquisition, we completed a 1-for-153 reverse split of our common stock (the "Reverse Split").
+Immediately prior to the Acquisition, we completed the April Reverse Split.
 We then issued 17,001,596 shares of our common stock to the former shareholders of Cellectar as consideration for the Acquisition, constituting approximately 85% of our outstanding common stock after giving effect to the Acquisition.
-Upon the closing of the Acquisition, we completed the private placement of 6,846,537 shares of our common stock and warrants to purchase an additional 6,846,537 shares of our common stock (in each case after giving effect to the Reverse Split).
+Upon the closing of the Acquisition, we completed the private placement of 6,846,537 shares of our common stock and warrants to purchase an additional 6,846,537 shares of our common stock.
 As a result of the Acquisition, we are implementing a revised business plan focused on the development of the Cellectar compounds.
 We conduct our operations from Cellectar's headquarters in Madison, WI and our executive offices are in Newton, MA.
-Further development of our other compounds (NOV-002 and NOV-205) has been suspended pending further evaluation.
+Further development of our other compounds (NOV-002 and NOV-205) has been suspended.
+The following discussion for activity prior to April 8, 2011 corresponds to the results of operations of Cellectar prior to the Acquisition.